Core Concepts

 State Containers

 Cubit is the concrete class you'll extend.
-It exposes public methods (emit, update, patch) to change state.
-You add your own methods for business logic.
+It gives you three ways to change state:

 class AuthCubit extends Cubit<{ user: User | null; loading: boolean }> {